 Alfred Joyce Kilmer was born on December 6, 1886, in New Brunswick, New Jersey.
 He was the son of Frederick Barnett Kilmer, a chemist with Johnson and Johnson pharmaceutical company, and of Annie Kilburn Kilmer, a poet.
-Joyce Kilmer attended Rutgers College (1904-1906) and was graduated with an A.B. from Columbia University, New York, in 1908.
-In June of that year, he married Aline Murray whom he met while they were attending Rutgers Preparatory School.
-Kilmer was editor of the school paper and collaborated with Miss Murray on literary projects.
-She was the daughter of Kenton Murray and Ada Foster who later married Henry C. Mills Alden, editor of Harpers Magazine.
-Mrs. Murray also wrote poetry and was published frequently by the New York Times.
-In 1907, Aline Murray was graduated from Vail-Dean School in Elizabeth, New Jersey, a year before her marriage to Joyce Kilmer, in 1908.
+Joyce Kilmer attended Rutgers College (1904-1906) and graduated with an A.B. from Columbia University, New York, in 1908.
+In June of that year, he married Aline Murray whom he’d met at Rutgers Preparatory School.
+Kilmer was editor of the school paper and collaborated with Murray on literary projects.
+She was the daughter of Kenton Murray and Ada Foster who later married Henry C. Mills Alden, editor of “Harper's” magazine.
+Ada Foster also wrote poetry and was published frequently by the “New York Times.”
+In 1907, Aline Murray graduated from Vail-Deane School in Elizabeth, New Jersey, a year before her marriage to Joyce Kilmer, in 1908.

 The year following his marriage, Joyce Kilmer taught high school Latin in Morristown, New Jersey.
-He and his wife then moved to New York City, where, after a round of random employment, he joined the staff of the Standard Dictionary (1909-1912).
+He and his wife then moved to New York City, where, after a round of random employment, he joined the staff of the “Standard Dictionary” (1909-1912).
 During this period, he also did considerable occasional writing for magazines.
-After a year as literary editor of the Churchman, a publication of the Episcopal Church of which he was a member at the time, Kilmer was hired by the New York Times Sunday Magazine Section and Review of Books (1913).
+After a year as literary editor of the “Churchman,” a publication of the Episcopal Church of which he was a member at the time, Kilmer was hired by the “New York Times” Sunday magazine and book review sections (1913).
 During the fall of that year, Joyce and Aline Kilmer converted to Roman Catholicism.

-Besides his work for the Times, Joyce Kilmer wrote for the Literary Digest and Current Literature; he wrote prefaces to books including Hilaire Belloc's Verses (1916) and Thomas Hardy's Mayor of Casterbridge (1917); and lectured extensively on contemporary literary matters.
+Besides his work for the “New York Times,” Joyce Kilmer wrote for the “Literary Digest” and “Current Literature”; he wrote prefaces to books including Hilaire Belloc's “Verses” (1916) and Thomas Hardy's “Mayor of Casterbridge” (1917); and lectured extensively on contemporary literary matters.
 Kilmer's major book publications include:

-For a full listing of publications by Joyce Kilmer, see the National Union Catalog Pre-1956 Imprints, pp. 27-29.
+For a full listing of publications by Joyce Kilmer, see the “National Union Catalog Pre-1956 Imprints,” pp. 27-29.

 Kilmer's bravery was honored by burial near the place where he fell.
-He was reburied with fellow officers at the American Military Cemetery of Fere en Tardenois.
+He was reburied with fellow officers at the American Military Cemetery of Fere-en-Tardenois.
 Later, the French government was to present the Croix de Guerre in Kilmer's honor to his mother Annie Kilburn Kilmer, his widow Aline Kilmer, and to his son Kenton Kilmer (December 21, 1918).
 Joyce Kilmer had entered the 165th Regiment as a private and had been promoted from corporal to sergeant.

 A poet in her own right, Aline Kilmer published several volumes of verse, as well as of prose:

 A number of biographical works are available on Joyce Kilmer.
-Of the most notable are those by his mother, Annie Kilburn Kilmer and by Robert Cortes Holliday, editor of the Bookman magazine, family friend and Joyce Kilmer's literary executor.
+Of the most notable are those by his mother, Annie Kilburn Kilmer and by Robert Cortes Holliday, editor of the “Bookman” magazine, family friend, and Joyce Kilmer's literary executor.

-Joyce Kilmer: Poems, Essays and Letters, by R.C.
+“Memories of My Son, Sergeant Joyce Kilmer,” by Annie Kilmer (Brentano's Publishers, N.Y., 1920) “Joyce Kilmer: Poems, Essays and Letters,” by R.C.
 Holliday (Doubleday, Doran & Company, 1918, 1940)